benwaffle/the-vala-manual/attributes.md

 Attributes
 ----------

-Attributes are metadata information that is specified with regards to a symbol (a class, field, parameter, etc.).
+Attributes are metadata information that applies to a given symbol (a class, field, parameter, etc.).

 Attributes provide extra information in order to: